Conditioned Reinforcers in Dog Training

 What was happening?
 As an attentive researcher, Pavlov soon discovered that the dogs were actually salivating upon being approached by any person wearing a lab coat!
 So basically, through experience, the dogs learned to associate food with the lab coats.
 The lab coats, therefore, became a secondary, conditioned reinforcer.

 So, to recap, a conditioned reinforcer is basically just another term used to depict a secondary reinforcer.
-The term conditioned means simply learned, and the term reinforcer, just means that, something that is reinforcing to the dog.
+The term "conditioned" simply means "learned," and the term "reinforcer" is something that is reinforcing to the dog.

 Secondary reinforcers, therefore owe their effectiveness directly or indirectly to primary reinforcers (Chance 2008 p 135).
 In dog training and behavior modification, conditioned reinforcers can help you a lot.